Meditation for Controlling Emotional Flow - Yoga Practice Blog

 Meditation for Controlling Emotional Flow

+What is meditation for controlling emotional flow?
 Everyone experiences emotions – whether positive or negative.
-Strong feelings, such as joy, fear, or anger can control our thoughts and actions.
-During times of emotional stress, it may seem as though your feelings are controlling you; but the fact is, you can learn to choose and control your emotions, rather than let them take over your mind.
-Meditation is one of the most effective tools to train yourself to keep your emotions in check; and if done well, it can give you the ability to change the flow of your emotions entirely.
+Strong feelings like joy, fear, or anger can control our thoughts and actions.
+During times of emotional stress, it may seem as though your feelings are controlling you, but the fact is, you can learn to choose and balance your emotions rather than let them take over your mind.

-Many studies have proved meditation as being able to severely cut stress in one’s life.
-Stress, as you already know, can block the way to positive thinking and damage every aspect of your life.
-Practicing deep breathing techniques, during meditation, can help you achieve a level of calm that stress cannot alter.
-Even after the end of your meditation session, try to hold on to that feeling of calm, as you live your life and return to it, if you ever find yourself in a stressful situation.
-Use those meditative, deep breathing techniques, while in a tough situation, to avoid negative emotions surfacing in your mind.
+Even after the end of your meditation session, try to hold on to that feeling of calm as you live your life and return to it if you ever find yourself in a stressful situation.
+Use those meditative, deep breathing techniques to avoid negative emotions in your mind in a challenging situation.

 Additionally, the people most important to us will be thankful for the time we spend regulating emotional flow with meditation.
 None of us is perfect.
 Even the kindest people can be overwhelmed by too much work, anxiety, stress, or depression.
 The first person to respond to your negative feelings may be the person closest to you.
 For this reason, meditation is much like medication for balancing one’s emotional flow.